-- Example 1: Assuming that the average of the daily VWAP on the last two trading days of the originally contemplated exchange offer period is \$[•] per share of MetLife common stock and \$[•] per share of RGA common stock, tendering MetLife stockholders would receive [•] shares (\$[•] divided by [•]% of \$[•]) of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer.
-In this example, the limit of [•] shares of RGA class B common stock for each share of MetLife common stock would not apply. - Example 2: Assuming that the average of the daily VWAP on the last two trading days of the originally contemplated exchange offer period is \$[•] per share of MetLife common stock and \$[•] per share of RGA common stock, the limit would apply and tendering MetLife stockholders would only receive [•] shares of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer because the limit is less than [•] shares (\$[•]\$ divided by [•]% of \$[•]\$) of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer.
-Because the limit would apply, the originally contemplated exchange offer period would be automatically extended until [•].
-New York City time, at the end of the second following trading day, and the exchange ratio would be fixed.
+- Example 1: Assuming that the average of the daily VWAP on the last two trading days of the originally contemplated exchange offer period is \$[•] per share of MetLife common stock and \$[•] per share of RGA common stock, tendering MetLife stockholders would receive [•] shares (\$[•] divided by [•]% of \$[•] of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer.
+In this example, the limit of [•] shares of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer.
+In this example, the limit of [•] shares of RGA class B common stock for each share of MetLife common stock would not apply. - Example 2: Assuming that the average of the daily VWAP on the last two trading days of the originally contemplated exchange offer period is \$[•] per share of MetLife common stock and \$[•] per share of RGA common stock, the limit would apply and tendering MetLife stockholders would only receive [•] shares of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer because the limit would apply. stock for each share of MetLife common stock accepted in the exchange offer.
+Because the limit would apply, the exchange offer would be automatically extended until [•], New York City time, at the end of the second following trading day, and the exchange ratio would be fixed.

-MetLife stockholders will be able to review indicative exchange ratios and calculated per-share values of MetLife common stock and RGA common stock and the final exchange ratio used to determine the number of shares of RGA class B common stock to be exchanged per share of MetLife common stock as follows:
+MetLife stockholders will be able to review indicative exchange ratios and calculated per-share values of MetLife common stock and RGA class B common stock and the final exchange ratio used to determine the number of shares of RGA class B common stock to be exchanged per share of MetLife common stock as follows: